AudioBible/KJV/README.md

 I heard about Flat Earth in mid/late 2016 and only recently found out the real truth in May/June of 2017 and had to make this website to help spread awareness!

+### CAR AND MOTORCYCLE ENGINES RUNNING ON HYDROGEN EXTRACTED FROM WATER!

+[run your car on water.
+This guy does just that!](https://www.youtube.com/watch?v=wjeM2IBhtlc)

+[Water Powered Car!! - Suzuki Samurai Runs on 100% Water [witts.ws]](https://www.youtube.com/watch?v=4ljhGUia9Yk)

+[TRUCK RUNS 100 % on WATER NOT on GASOLINE - Is it a Fake ?](https://www.youtube.com/watch?v=yjqkHhWUKOU)

 ## WAKE UP!
 ARE YOU A WARRIOR?
 OR ARE YOU A BRAINWASHED ZOMBIE CLOWN?

 🌏💥🔫﻿﻿

 ## JESUS CHRIST IS LORD!
 I LOVE YOU ALL!
 HOWEVER, I LOVE GODHEAD MORE!

-[run your car on water.
-This guy does just that!](https://www.youtube.com/watch?v=wjeM2IBhtlc)

-[Water Powered Car!! - Suzuki Samurai Runs on 100% Water [witts.ws]](https://www.youtube.com/watch?v=4ljhGUia9Yk)

-[TRUCK RUNS 100 % on WATER NOT on GASOLINE - Is it a Fake ?](https://www.youtube.com/watch?v=yjqkHhWUKOU)

 - With much Love, Professor Alex